Part II

 Everything started with the epidemiologic triangle and its components – already covered at the beginning of this book.
 I am posting the image again to refresh the concept.
 See below:

-It is accepted that the agent is one of the major factors, without an agent there is no disease [because this is biologic/medical model].
-Common agents include: bacteria, viruses, fungi, other microbes and parasites.[3], [4] Examples of common agents include, the viruses.
+It is accepted that the agent is one of the major factors, without an agent there is no disease [because this is a biological/medical model].
+Common agents include bacteria, viruses, fungi, other microbes, and parasites.[3], [4] Examples of common agents include, viruses.
 See picture below:

 Electronic picture of a virus.
 Photo by Judy Schmidt, Image from PIXNIO.
 Public Domain. |

-The host can be a person, or an animal that harbors the disease.
-[5] As described later in the textbook, a host can show symptoms of the disease, or, can be free of symptoms.
+The host can be a person or an animal that harbors the disease.
+[5] As described later in the textbook, a host can show symptoms of the disease, or can be free of symptoms.
+Also, the host may or not get the disease.

 Disease Transmission